Initial Filing and Fees for Forming a California LLC

 Your California LLC needs a Registered Agent, or “Agent for Service of Process,” which must be appointed when you first incorporate your LLC.
 You can also switch to a new Registered Agent later.

 Have Incfile serve as your Registered Agent for you.
 It’s free for the

 first year if you incorporate with us, and $119 a year after.

 To Reserve a Name for Your California LLC

 If you don’t want to form your business right away, you can reserve a name with the California Secretary of State.
 You will need to pay a small fee to do this.

 To Amend Certain Facts About Your California LLC

-Areas you might want to file California Articles of Amendment for include:
+Situations in which you might want to file California Articles of Amendment:

 - Adding, removing or changing a California LLC member or manager